lix-project/lix/src/nix/nix.md

   [store derivation]: ../../glossary.md#gloss-store-derivation

-* Otherwise, Nix will use all outputs of the derivation.
+* Otherwise, Lix will use all outputs of the derivation.

 # Nix stores